Mahmoudibraheeem/Processwire-Admin-Dark-theme/README.md

 - sticky headline
 - notices at the bottom of a screen
 - fixed sidebar
-- disabled accordion for pages and setup
+- disabled accordion for nav items